HBPol/rag-trader/README.md

 Point `NEXT_PUBLIC_API_BASE_URL` at the public API URL and supply the same environment variables used locally (Postgres, Qdrant, strategy credentials, etc.).

+**Secrets & schedules**: The deploy workflow binds Cloud Run jobs to Secret Manager entries for `DATABASE_URL`, `QDRANT_API_KEY`, and the strategy credentials, and creates Cloud Scheduler triggers for ingestion/backtests.
+Ensure those secrets exist before the workflow runs so the API, pipelines, and jobs start healthy.

 ### Development (Docker Compose)
 Use the Compose descriptors to mirror production locally or in CI: